A theory for generalized morphisms and beyond: Topologies employed to construct Galois correspondences

-Recall that at the end of Subsection \ref{I Topologies on $S$ for Int}, we use Example \ref{3.2.3} to show that statement (ii) ((iii)) in Theorem \ref{4.1.2} is not always true.
-Because in Example \ref{3.2.3}, $\operatorname{Int}_{T}^{\operatorname{End}}(S/\mathbb{Q})=\operatorname{Int}_{T}^{\operatorname{Aut}}(S/\mathbb{Q})$, statement (ii) ((iii)) in Theorem \ref{4.2.2} is not necessarily true, either.
+Recall that at the end of Subsection \ref{I Topologies on $S$ for Int}, we use Example \ref{3.2.3} to show that statement (ii) (and (iii)) in Theorem \ref{4.1.2} is not always true.
+Because in Example \ref{3.2.3}, $\operatorname{Int}_{T}^{\operatorname{End}}(S/\mathbb{Q})=\operatorname{Int}_{T}^{\operatorname{Aut}}(S/\mathbb{Q})$, statement (ii) (and (iii)) in Theorem \ref{4.2.2} is not necessarily true, either.
 Hence it is possible that ${{P}_{2}}=\emptyset$.
-When this occurs, we can not give any topology on $S$ such that Equation (\ref{5.3}) is satisfied.
-So in this case, there does not exist any topology on $S$ such that the Galois correspondence depicted in Theorem \ref{2.2.6} can be characterized in terms of closed subsets of $S$.
+When this occurs, we cannot give any topology on $S$ such that Equation (\ref{5.3}) is satisfied.
+Then in this case, there does not exist any topology on $S$ such that the Galois correspondence depicted in Corollary \ref{2.2.6} can be characterized in terms of closed subsets of $S$.